 We shared a lot about our kids and Victoria shared more words of wisdom:

 In your own right, you’re doing something for these children.
 Just show them.
-[Show them that the world is better a world kind of together, but we’re different.]
 And the one thing that unites us really is the love.
 For our family, for our partners, for our children, for our country, for whatever.
 Whatever is the love that you feel.
 It doesn’t divide us.
 I mean that’s really Black Panther.
-It’s the love of country, the love of people, the love of kingdom.
+It's the love of country, the love of people, the love of kingdom.

 For a kid who wants to do what you do as a career, what are the steps that they need to take?